 Golden Open Access means that a fee, a so-called APC (Article Processing Charge), is to be paid to the publisher to make an article freely available to the general public.

-At Aarhus University, Golden Open Access is possible if it is financed by your department or through external funding from, for example, Danish foundations or the EU’s Horizon Europe.
-There are, however, also journals in which it is free to publish Open Access (Diamond Open Access).
+If there is no agreement with the publisher, Golden Open Access at Aarhus University is still possible if it is funded by your department or through external grants from, for example, Danish foundations or the EU’s Horizon Europe programme.

 An institutional repository is a digital archive, a repository for publications from a specific institution.